Check out my healthy Thanksgiving recipes!

-In this easy variation on the classic tarragon chicken, I coat the chicken breast in a yummy sauce of olive oil, mustard, garlic and tarragon, then bake.
+In this easy variation on the classic tarragon chicken, I coat the chicken breast in a tasty sauce of olive oil, mustard, garlic and tarragon, then bake.

 - 2 (8 oz) boneless skinless chicken breasts